Vectorly/docs/docs/technology.md

 ### Vectorization

-Our vectorization algorithms take MP4 videos, and convert them to our vector-based ".vvid" format.
-While we are in beta, you can leverage our vectorization technology by sending us our videos here.
+Our vectorization algorithms take MP4 videos, and convert them to our vector format.
+You can get started vectorizing videos [here](https://dashboard.vectorly.io/signup)